gpfenniger/cpsc2600-finalproject/readme.md

 * Article: Name, Content, Slug, Created, Tags
 * Page: Name, Content, Slug
 * User: Username, Password
+* Category: Name, Article IDs

 ## Final Notes

 * /constants/* holds configuration information such as the websites colours
 * .prettierrc holds the configuration for formating the code, can work with VSCode or be run with `npm run pretty`
 * Login system was designed just for this site